redhat-developer/odo/docs/proposals/improved-schema-for-services.md

 ### User has access to ClusterServiceVersion

 The approach is to go through the keys provided by the user against the ones present in the ClusterServiceVersion's CRDDescription. if the user has provided parameters which aren't present in the Description ( SpecDescriptors ) then we show an error with all the parameters that are incorrectly provided.

-## "odo catalog list services"

-- We need to show the different versions for the service when you execute `odo catalog list services`. it already shows the `Operators` and the respective CRs they provide for the user to `describe` on.

 ## "odo catalog describe service"